Dangerous Waters (video game): Gameplay

 Dangerous Waters allows the player to create scenarios using an included mission editor which includes a scripting language.
 Dangerous Waters can use and import scenario scripts from these other games: 688(I) Hunter/Killer, Sub Command, and Fleet Command.

 In 2009, a community-made mod titled Reinforce Alert was released, which added new playable naval, surface, and air units to the game.

 Release

-The game was initially not sold in stores, and was only available through the website www.battlefront.com.
+The game was initially not sold in stores, and was only available through the website Battlefront.com.
 In December 2005, Dangerous Waters was made available at retail stores by publisher Strategy First.
 Dangerous Waters was released on Steam content delivery system in February 2006.

 Dangerous Waters was published in Europe by BlackBean Games and was in UK stores on May 26, 2006.
 It included exclusive European content on a second DVD (also available on the company's website).
 A 90-page printed manual was included in the box (consisting of the first four sections of the 570 page manual, plus appendices), with the full manual as a PDF file.